Hairspray (musical): International productions

 A Dutch production ran during the 2009/2010 season.
 Edna was played by Arjan Ederveen and Link was Jim Bakkum (runner-up in the first season of the Dutch American Idol).
 On December 6, 2009 a German production opened in Cologne.
 Edna was played alternately by Uwe Ochsenknecht and comedian Tetje Mierendorf.
 Tracy was played by Maite Kelly, a former member of The Kelly Family, and Penny was Jana Stelley.
 The first production of Hairspray in the German language took place at the Theater St. Gallen, Switzerland.
 A re-creation of the Broadway/West End production of the show opened in Dubai in July 2010 with Leanne Jones, from the West End production, reprising her role as Tracy and Antony Stuart-Hicks as Edna.

 A Japanese production was scheduled to run at the Toshima Arts and Culture Theatre, Tokyo in June 2020 and at Umeda Arts Theater, Osaka in July 2020.
 It was canceled due to the COVID-19 outbreak.
 It featured Naomi Watanabe as Tracy, Yuichiro Yamaguchi as Edna, Zen Ishikawa as Wilbur, Crystal Kay as Motormouth Maybelle, Jun Sena as Velma, Kohei Ueguchi as Corny, Kurumi Shimizu as Penny, Hiroki Miura as Link, Soichi Hirama as Seaweed, and Meimi Tamura (former ANGERME member) as Amber.
+The production ultimately ran at the Toshima theater from September 17 to October 2, 2022 and at Umeda Arts Theater in August 2022.
+Pop star Eliana replaced Crystal Kay in the role of Motormouth Maybelle.

 Other productions opened in Canada, Finland, Japan, South Korea, Italy, St. Gallen, Switzerland, and Brazil.
 The musical also played in Shanghai, China, at the Shanghai Grand Theatre in July 2008, Stockholm, Sweden in September 2008, and in Tivoli Gardens, Copenhagen, Denmark in March 2016.
 Other productions are planned for France, Israel, Iceland, Norway and Mexico.
 Hairspray has been translated into German, Finnish, Spanish, Dutch, Japanese, Korean, Italian, Portuguese, French, and Hebrew.

 A production was performed at the Hong Kong Cultural Center by a performing arts company called Face Production.
 They won an HK Heckler Award for Best Musical, Best Actress and Best Set Design.